reverentOne/SwitchHack/README.md

 <h5 class="atx" id="titz-pro-shop"><strong>Titz Pro shop</strong></h5>
 <p>One of the shops that Luffshop redirected you to is titz (turtle in the shop).
 There is also a premium shop called Titz Pro.
 The only way to access this shop is through the turtle in the shop discord server here: <a href="https://discord.com/channels/829394042025672704/874130275343401000">Discord</a></p>
 <p>Follow the instructions under the channel #info-check-here-first.
 You will need to buy an eshop code and donate it.
 There are links to where to buy codes under #support-nintendo. $5 cards work as well as 500 Yen cards</p>
-<p>I donated a 500 yen card and got access to the shop within 10 minutes.
+<p>If you donate a 500 yen card you can get access to the shop in as quickly as 10 minutes.
 You can also donate codes in USD, EUR, CAD, GBP &amp; AUD but it may take a day or two to get access.
 In the discord there are instructions on how to buy a 500 yen card for about $4 USD.</p>
 <ul>
-<li><p><em>Why should I get Titz Pro?</em></p>
+<li><p><em>Why would I get Titz Pro?</em></p>
 <ol>
 <li><p>You are supporting the community as all donations go into expanding all the stores</p>
 </li>